Isoheptane/Isoheptane/README.md

 ### I'm Isoheptane (七碳烷烃). 👋
 I am a engineer neko from China, currently studying at senior high school.
-I'm planning to major in computer science at college.
-I'm also planning to study CGI in my spare time.
+I'm planning to major in computer science at college, but I also have interest in CGI and media production.

 I want to be an adorable nekomusume and make others feel comfortable with me. *Nya~*